 Thank god you didn’t.

-My morning savasana– so out of reach.
-Decades of soul mining, sage verse planting, spiritual awakening and reflecting were bound and choked, in an instant, by my wrath.
+My morning savasana felt so out of reach.
+Decades of soul mining and spiritual awakening were bound and choked, in an instant, by my wrath.
 And in that moment, all I could access was rage.
 It was my emotional easy button.

 Anger does not equal strength.
 Strength is a matter of self-discipline.